Skip to content

 4. sign locally

-5. broadcast locally
+5. send locally

 6. report broadcast and receipt data back to the API